 Ontario businesses are significantly more likely to project a decrease in revenue for 2018 than they were for 2017.
 Last year, a plurality of firms predicted an increase in revenue (43 percent); this year, a plurality expect revenue to hold steady (39 percent).
 Twenty-three percent expect to see a decrease, up from 19 percent last year.
+SMEs are more likely than large firms to expect a decline (26 percent vs. 13 percent).
 Small businesses are significantly more likely to predict a decline in revenue in 2018 (26 percent) than they did in 2017 (20 percent).
-This is concerning from an economic growth perspective, but also for the sustainability of small businesses.
+This is concerning from an economic growth perspective and especially for the survival of small businesses.